abooij/wiwikwlhott/faq.rst

 Why isn't there an induction principle for the universe?
 --------------------------------------------------------

-All the basic types in MLTT seem to come with an induction or coinduction principle, so why not the universe?
+All the basic types of the type theory seem to come with an induction or coinduction principle, so why not the universe?

 Induction principles are a form of *pattern matching*.
 That means that if a type :math:`X` has an induction principle, and you have a